githubsatelliteworkshops/webhooks-with-rest/FAQ.md

 More detailed instructions can be found in our [help docs](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line).

-## I'm getting 404 when I navigate to GitHub Pages?
+## I'm getting 404 when I navigate to GitHub Pages.
+What do I do?

+Sorry, you'll have to wait for a little bit.
 It takes Pages a few minutes to build before it can display the content.